Harrison Bader Player Props: Yankees vs. Mariners

 Harrison Bader At The Plate

-- Bader is batting .269 with two triples, six home runs and three walks.
+- Bader is hitting .258 with two triples, six home runs and three walks.

-- Bader will look to extend his four-game hitting streak.
-He's batting .294 with one homer over the course of his last outings.

-- In 38.5% of his games this season, Bader has had at least one RBI.
-He's picked up more than one in 26.9% and driven in three or more of his team's runs in two contests.
+- In 10 games this year (37.0%), Bader has picked up an RBI, and in seven of those games (25.9%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.